itmaybejj/editoria11y-wp/readme.txt

 = How is this different from Sa11y? =

-Editoria11y is quite similar to [Sa11y](https://wordpress.org/plugins/sa11y/).
+Editoria11y's test suite is quite similar to [Sa11y](https://wordpress.org/plugins/sa11y/).
 Editoria11y began as a Sa11y fork, and the maintainers collaborate on new tests and optimizations.

-The look, feel and features outside of the core test suite are a bit different:
+The look, feel and features outside of the core test suite are a bit different.
+At a high level:

+* Sa11y focuses on flexibility and extensibility:
+    * The end-user can override appearance and test coverage settings from the results panel
+    * A legibility scoring library is included
+    * A contrast checking library is included
-* Editoria11y focuses on providing shared experience for all editors:
+* Editoria11y focuses on providing a shared experience for all editors:
     * An API is added, meaning findings are synchronized with your site's database, populating a site-wide reporting dashboard
     * Manual-checks marked as "OK" are dismissed for **all** users, not just the current user
     * Issues can be highlighted within the Block Editor/Gutenberg as you edit, not just on the published page
     * All configuration is managed in the plugin settings
-* Sa11y focuses on flexibility and extensibility:
-    * The end-user interface can override appearance and test coverage settings
-    * A legibility scoring library is included
-    * A contrast checking library is included

 = Is this an overlay? =

 Overlays are tools that modify your site's public pages according to automated attempts to modify its code and design, claiming these machine-generated changes to your site will better meet the accessibility needs of your users.

-Overlays may override your font sizes or colors, or attempt to re-tag headings and buttons so that screen readers can operate your site.
+Overlays may override your font sizes or colors, or modify its heading tags and buttons.
 You should familiarize yourself with the [assistive technology compatibility problems overlays may introduce](https://overlayfactsheet.com/) before assuming these changes will be helpful.

 **Editoria11y is not an overlay.** It does not modify the site viewed by not-logged-in-users in any way.
 It is an editor-facing "spellchecker" that helps your site editors create accessible content.